What is the SO Close Vote Reviewers Chat Room?

 - have recent activity on the question (Edits, VLQ/NAA answer)

-- don't have enough users in that tag to close the post in time
+- don't have enough users in that tag to close the question in time

 - Avoid extended discussion about a cv-pls.
 We don't have to agree about a close request.
 We're not a democracy.
 However, users that are posting cv-pls'es that are blatantly wrong will be told so.
 The final verdict is on the RO team.